The Partnership to Prevent & End Homelessness

 The Partnership is committed to ensuring a broad, diverse, active membership reflective of the City of Alexandria community.
 Please forward a completed membership application to Debra.Evans@alexandriava.gov or mail to:

 421 King Street, Suite 400

 The Annual Point-In-Time Count of Homeless Persons

 The Point-in-Time (PIT) count is a count of sheltered and unsheltered homeless persons on a single night in January.
-The U.S. Department of Housing and Urban Development requires that Continuums of Care conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing, and Safe Havens on a single night.
+The U.S. Department of Housing and Urban Development requires that Continuums of Care conduct an annual count of homeless persons who are sheltered in emergency shelter, transitional housing and Safe Havens on a single night.
 Continuums of Care also must conduct a count of unsheltered homeless persons every other year (odd numbered years).
-Each count is planned, coordinated, and carried out locally, and provides a snapshot of homelessness on a single night within each community.
+Each count is planned, coordinated and carried out locally, and provides a snapshot of homelessness on a single night within each community.
 The Partnership conducts both the sheltered and unsheltered count annually in the City of Alexandria.
-This year’s count took place January, 29, 2014.
-Read the 2012-2014 PIT Count Comparison.
+See the 2011-2017 PIT Count Comparison.

-The Housing Inventory Count (HIC) is a point-in-time inventory of provider programs within a Continuum of Care that provide beds and units dedicated to serve persons experiencing homelessness, categorized by five Program Types: Emergency Shelter; Transitional Housing; Rapid Re-housing; Safe Haven; and Permanent Supportive Housing.
+Also conducted is the Housing Inventory Count (HIC), a point-in-time inventory of provider programs within a Continuum of Care that provide beds and units dedicated to serve persons experiencing homelessness, categorized by five Program Types: Emergency Shelter; Transitional Housing; Rapid Re-housing; Safe Haven and Permanent Supportive Housing.